The Kvinna till Kvinna Foundation in Rwanda

 Together with our partner organisations in Rwanda, we:

-• advocate for gender-based violence prevention and support direct survivors of abuse to sources of legal and psychosocial support.
+• advocate for gender-based violence prevention and support direct survivors of abuse with legal and psychosocial support.

 • promote young women’s bodily autonomy and ownership of sexual and reproductive health choices.